 Fiber is a substance found in plants.
 Dietary fiber is a type of carbohydrate we eat.
 Eating the right amount of fiber has been shown to have a range of health benefits.
 It helps you feel full longer, which can curb overeating and weight gain.
 Eating fiber-rich foods aids in digestion and the absorption of nutrients.

 Foods that are high in fiber can help treat certain issues.
 These include constipation, irritable bowel syndrome (IBS), and diverticulitis.
-Dietary fiber can reduce your risk of coronary heart disease, type 2 diabetes, and some cancers.
+Dietary fiber can reduce your risk of coronary heart disease, stroke, type 2 diabetes, and some cancers.
 It also may lower your cholesterol.

 Path to improved health